Harvard Extension Courses in Journalism

 Feature Writing

 Feature writing combines the literary craft of fiction with the fact-gathering skills of the journalist, historian, and documentary filmmaker.
 The best feature stories are both timely and timeless, using a narrative as a vehicle to touch upon something expansive, some universal truth or subtle meaning.
-Feature stories can take many forms, but in this course we focus on two: a reported personal essay and a third-person narrative.
-Both stories range from 2,000 to 4,000 words, and a sequence of weekly writing exercises (ungraded but required) build up to both.
+Feature stories can take many forms.
+In this course, we focus on two: a first-person personal narrative (2,000 words) and a third-person reconstructed narrative (3,000 words).
+A sequence of weekly writing exercises build up to both.
 Students learn the publishing process from pitch to publication, with emphasis on immersion reporting, interviewing, story structure, editing, and fact-checking.
 Students also learn organizational techniques essential for stories with many sources and tools that enable them to reconstruct scenes they are not able to witness as a writer.
 The end goal of this course is to complete and polish two feature stories to submit to a target publication.

 Prerequisites: An introductory journalism course, some journalism experience, or permission of the instructor.